What are the seasonal dog rules in Greater Victoria?

 Mark your calendar for these community events where dogs are welcome or featured.
 Dates and details are sourced from official organizers.

-An outdoor conformation show in Saanichton featuring dog breed evaluations, agility demonstrations, and breed-specific gatherings.
-A great opportunity to see a wide variety of breeds and connect with local breed communities.
+A three-day outdoor conformation show in Saanichton featuring breed evaluations, agility demonstrations, and breed-specific gatherings.

-The BC SPCA Victoria branch hosts regular adoption events and community programs throughout the summer.
+The BC SPCA Victoria branch hosts regular adoption events and community programs throughout the year.
 A great place to meet adoptable dogs and support local animal welfare.

 BC SPCA Victoria, 3150 Napier LaneWhat can you do each month with your dog?